-One of the most popular text-to-art AI generators right now, Stable Diffusion, is an open-source model that takes text prompts and outputs images in mere seconds.
+One of the most popular text-to-art AI generators right now, Stable Diffusion, is an open-source AI art generator that takes text prompts and outputs images in mere seconds.
 The model was trained on 4,000 Nvidia A100 GPUs over a month.
 While I tried out the online website that mostly bears all the resource load for you, Stable Diffusion is also available to set up on your own PC, albeit with a heavy load.
 Also, if you’ve heard of Dream Studio and have confused it with Stable Diffusion, don’t be since they are essentially the same thing.
 Dream Studio compiles the Stable Diffusion model and APIs in one place and offers faster AI art generation as opposed to the demo version.
 Also, it is noteworthy that Dream Studio is a free AI art generator tool that you can use in 2023.

 As for how Stable Diffusion works, the algorithm refines the image as it gets closer to the prompt.
 So from the time you enter a prompt, the AI generator converts the text to art and keeps refining the image.
 It stops until the image has gotten as close as it can to your text prompt.
 The variety of art generated is far and wide and limited only by your own imagination.